harshaanth/Calwest-E-Commerce-Performance-Analysis-with-Tableau/README.md

 Click on the link to view and interact with the dashboard: https://public.tableau.com/app/profile/harshaanth.kumar.thiyagaraja.kumar7877/viz/shared/MR29F7D63

 ## Introduction
-A major online retailer aimed to enhance its market position by understanding detailed sales performance and uncovering hidden opportunities within its extensive transaction data.
+A major online retailer sought to enhance its market position by gaining deeper insights into detailed sales performance and uncovering hidden opportunities within its extensive transaction data.

-### Problem
+## Problem
-Calwest E-Commerce, a leading online retailer specializing in health-conscious products for both individuals and their pets, sought to enhance its market position by gaining deeper insights into its sales performance.
-The company faced challenges in identifying seasonal demand shifts and pinpointing underperforming products within a large dataset of 12,000+ sales records, hindering their ability to tailor marketing and inventory decisions effectively.
+Calwest E-Commerce, a leading retailer specializing in health-conscious products for individuals and their pets, faced challenges identifying seasonal demand shifts and pinpointing underperforming products within a large dataset of 12,000+ sales records.
+This limited their ability to tailor marketing and inventory decisions effectively.
-Maven Analytics

-### Solution
+## Solution
-Leveraging advanced data analytics tools including Excel and Tableau, I performed comprehensive data cleaning and preprocessing to ensure data accuracy.
-I built interactive dashboards and visualizations to reveal detailed purchase patterns, seasonal trends, and product category performance.
-Key performance indicators (KPIs) were tracked through dynamic filters to enable granular analysis of sales channels and customer segments.
+Using advanced data analytics tools including Excel and Tableau, I performed comprehensive data cleaning and preprocessing to ensure data accuracy.
+I developed interactive dashboards and visualizations that revealed detailed purchase patterns, seasonal trends, and product category performance.
+Key performance indicators (KPIs) were tracked with dynamic filters enabling granular analysis across sales channels and customer segments.

-### Value Delivered
+## Value Delivered
 The dashboards and insights empowered the Calwest team to tailor sales campaigns effectively, optimize inventory management, and identify previously overlooked product gaps.
-As a result, the company was able to capitalize on seasonal trends and improve product offerings, directly supporting increased revenue potential and enhanced customer targeting.
+This enabled the company to capitalize on seasonal trends and improve product offerings, directly supporting increased revenue potential and enhanced customer targeting.

 ---